carlosrca/carlosrca/README.md

 - 👋 Hi, I’m @carlosrca
-- 🌱 I’m currently learning and developing Django and web technologies.
+- 🌱 I’m currently learning and developing web projects with Django framework.
-- - 👀 I’m interested in Godot Engine and video game development.
+- 👀 I’m interested in Godot Engine for 2D Game Development.
 <!--- - 💞️ I’m looking to collaborate on desktop environment development.
 - 📫 How to reach me ... --->